Number of COVID cases skyrocket in Barron County

-COVID-19 cases in Barron County are on the rise again.
+COVID-19 cases in Barron County are on the rise again, Public Health said.
 The number of positive cases skyrocketed to 464 in the past week from just 127 positive cases two weeks ago.
 Hospitals in the area are being overwhelmed.
 Over the past two months, Barron County has averaged three COVID-19 deaths per week.

+On Monday, four more deaths were reported over the previous week, bringing the tally of COVID-19-related deaths to 118.

 “We are seeing a huge spike in cases," said Laura Sauve, health officer for Barron County.
 “We need the community to step up and help slow the spread to make sure our hospitals are available to those who need it.”